oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In this section, we present the definitions of common keynames that are used by all TOSCA type definitions.
 Type-specific definitions for the different TOSCA type entities are presented further in the document:

-> Cross references need to be updated later

 - Node Type in Section 4.3.1 Node Type.
 - Relationship Type in Section 4.3.3 Relationship Type.